-Pension reserve: This liability has arisen from the Local Government Pension Scheme, which was inherited by the Academy Trust on conversion.
-See note 24 for further details on this liability.
+Pension reserve: This liability has arisen from the Local Government Pension Scheme.
+See note 23 for further details on this liability.

 Restricted fixed asset funds: These funds have arisen from the fixed assets acquired by the Trust.
 All assets held are specifically for the use of the Trust.